HenrikJoreteg/dob-to-age/README.md

 ![](https://img.shields.io/npm/dm/dob-to-age.svg)![](https://img.shields.io/npm/v/dob-to-age.svg)![](https://img.shields.io/npm/l/dob-to-age.svg)

-A single small function for turning a date of birth string as `YYYY`, `YYYY-MM`, or `YYYY-MM-DD` into an "age" in common terms.
+A single small function for turning a date of birth string in the format `YYYY`, `YYYY-MM`, or `YYYY-MM-DD` into an "age" in common terms.
 This is not a simple mathematical calculation based on the number of milliseconds in a year.

-It turns out human logic for "age" is a little weird, this lib tries to match this logic.
+It turns out human logic for "age" is a little weird, and this library tries to match that logic.

-For example, if today is April 15, 2021 (`2021-04-15`)

-If your birth date is `2000-04-15`, it's your birthday!
-And regardless of what timezone or time of the day you were born, etc you are considered to be 21 on this day.
-To get this right, we can't simply use `new Date() - new Date('2000-04-15')` and calculate number of years by dividing whole years.
+For example, let's say today is April 15, 2021 (`2021-04-15`).
+If your birth date was `2000-04-15`, it's your birthday today!
+Regardless of what timezone or time of day you were born, you are considered to be 21 on this day.
+To get this right, we can't simply use `new Date() - new Date('2000-04-15')` and calculate the number of years by dividing by whole years.

 Instead, human logic says:

-- Always assume same time zone.
+- Always assume the same time zone.
-- Assume if the day matches, you are n + 1 years old regardless of time.
+- Assume that if the day matches, you are `n + 1` years old, regardless of the time.

-Additionally, in medical settings it's semi-standard to counts days up until 59 days, then switch to months.
-Then return values in months up until 23 months, after that it returns years.
+Additionally, in medical settings, it's semi-standard to count days up until 59 days and then switch to months.
+The values are returned in months up until 23 months; after that, they are returned in years.

 This library matches that (somewhat screwy) logic.

 It _always_ returns an object.

-The object will have only one of either:
+The object will have only one of the following:

-If result should be shown in years:
+If the result should be shown in years:

 `{years: 2}`

-If result should be shown in months:
+If the result should be shown in months:

 `{months: 21}`

-If result should be shown in days (because we're under 2 months):
+If the result should be shown in days (because we're under 2 months):

 `{days: 18}`

+If it gets any invalid input or errors, it will fail silently and just return an empty object.
+This is to make it easy to handle the result for rendering an age.

+`{}`

 ## install